GIS-Info/GIS-Info.github.io/pages/asia/HongKong.md

 ### The Hong Kong University of Science and Technology

-Kowloon, Hong Kong, China
+Clear Water Bay, Hong Kong SAR, China

 GIS related departments：[Division of Environment and Sustainability](https://www.envr.ust.hk/)

 The Hong Kong University of Science and Technology does not have a department of geography and GIS-related majors, but in the Division of Environment and Sustainability, some teachers use GIS and remote sensing to simulate environmental processes, focusing on environmental science and sustainable development issues.

-Adivicers：
+ADVIsors
 - **[Jimmy W M CHAN](https://www.envr.ust.hk/our-division/people/faculty-staff/jimmy.html)**: GIS, Spatial analysis and modeling, Remote sensing, Computer graphics, Simulation and numerical optimization;
 - **[Alexis K H LAU](https://www.envr.ust.hk/our-division/people/faculty-staff/envrhead.html)**: Geophysical data analysis, weather and climate, satellite remote sensing applications;
 - **[Dasa GU](https://www.envr.ust.hk/our-division/people/faculty-staff/dasagu.html)**: satellite remote sensing;